5786 ✺ 2026

 Early Bird Tickets Coming Dec 1

-Rooted in ancient prayer
+Rooted in ancient Hebrew prayer, embracing new traditions

-Rising towards collective liberation and radical hereness
+Rising towards collective liberation & radical hereness

 Tickets Coming Soon